 Background to the development proposals

-Since Urbis’ original masterplan many new developers have got involved in Bedminster Green.
-WHaM was originally formed as a result of concern in the community about the development.
+The masterplan was never completed and many other developers are now involved in Bedminster Green.
+WHaM was formed in 2015 as a result of concern in the community about the development.
 A Framework for planning applications was approved by BCC in March 2019.

-WHaM has expressed concern about a lack of affordable or social housing; the height and density of the proposed housing; a lack of co-ordination between the stakeholders involved and a lack of associated infrastructure, such as school and health provision.
+WHaM has expressed concern about the low proportion of affordable or social housing proposed; the height and density of the proposed developments; the loss of green space and a lack of associated infrastructure, such as school and health provision.

 WHaM has carried out its own consultations with the community and produced a Community Planning Brief (PDF) for the area.